-The final draft of the MOU was presented and endorsed by both the Incident Management meeting.
+The final draft of the MOU was presented and endorsed by both the Incident Management Subcommittee Meeting and the Congestion Management Process (CMP) Stakeholders Group meeting.
 The MOU has been circulated throughout the region for review and future adoptions by local government boards.